hichauhan-in/hichauhan-website/README.md

 # himanshu-website-v2
 This is new website for hosting my CV online

->> There are buch of ester eggs - even i forgot what I have added
+>> There are bunch of ester eggs - even i forgot what I have added

 >> Will make a list someday - maybe!